If it’s painful,

 Irritating throbbing

-You may have noticed a constant, annoying, throbbing pain in your knee.
-You met with your doctor and were diagnosed with chronic pain or osteoarthritis (OA) of the knee.
+You may have noticed a constant, annoying, throbbing pain.
+You met with your doctor and were diagnosed with chronic pain or osteoarthritis (OA).
 You may have been prescribed several conservative therapies such as physical therapy and OTC medications that may provide temporary relief, so you can still enjoy your daily activities.

 Woodpecker wear down